midsbie/authagon/examples/oauth2-web-starter/README.md

     those tokens to impersonate the user.
   - In a real application, keep tokens server-side and use them only when calling the provider’s APIs.
-- Redirect URLs:
-  - The example uses a `sanitizeRedirectURL` helper that only allows relative, same-site paths and falls back to `/` for invalid or external URLs.
-  - When adapting this flow, keep the same constraints to avoid open redirect vulnerabilities.
 - Audience:
   - `oauth2.JWTStateStore` can enforce an audience (via `WithAudience`) for the handshake JWT.
 Set this to a value that uniquely identifies your application and keep it consistent across